 Practice the serve!…

 Remember to have the second ball secured in your pocket.
 When you jump for a smash, the ball can fall out of your pocket, and a let must be played thus loosing your advantage.
 This is why many professionals use only one ball to serve and can keep the others by the net, near the post.

 Serve and Volley

-Hit the volley low, deep and down the middle.
+Hit your first volley low, deep and down the middle.
 You could also try to handcuff the returner by volleying deep straight at his feet.
-Volleying wide is sometimes risky as you can hit the side mesh, and if you make the shot you may open up the angles for your opponents to pounce on you.
+Volleying wide is sometimes risky as you can hit out into the side mesh, or if you make the shot you may open up the angles for your opponents to pounce on you.
 It’s important not to try to win the point on your first volley, just try to maintain the pressure.

 If you don’t go up to the net when you serve, then your opponents will, and will have the advantage in the point.

 Try changing the direction and speed of your serve in order to always keep your opponent guessing.

 - Try a backhand serve (especially effective to the add court)